QuantConnect/Lean/Documentation/ADR/0001-brokerage-order-polling-service.md

 idempotent, and `Stop` does not dispose the service, so a run can switch back and forth as many times as the socket does. `Dispose` is the one-way door.

-Two rules for adopters:
+Three rules for a plugin that uses this:

+- **Seed before every `Start`.** While the socket was up the stream was reporting and the registry was not listening.
+The seed hands over what was reported — see "Seed before Start".
 - **Sweep once after the stream returns, before stopping.** The socket coming back does not replay what it missed, and no plugin re-reads orders on reconnect today.
 One last sweep closes the gap.
 - **Coming back is not always allowed.** Schwab must stay on polling for the rest of the run, because reconnecting takes the single streaming slot back from the other algorithm.
 That decision belongs to the plugin, not to this service, which is why the service only offers `Start` and `Stop` and never reconnects anything itself.

-What a gap sweep recovers is decided by what the plugin's read carries.
-A read that only lists open orders recovers missed submissions.
-A read that carries fill numbers recovers the missed fills too — Schwab's does.
-The service reports whatever the states can prove, and nothing more.
+What that sweep recovers depends on what the plugin's read returns.
+A read that only lists open orders brings back missed submissions.
+A read with fill numbers brings back the missed fills too — Schwab's does.
+The service reports what the states can prove, nothing more.

 ### Repeated read failures